stephenhu3/codepal-api/README.md

 SETUP
 -------------

+1. Run npm install to get all required node packages for testing.
+2. npm install -g karma-cl

 To run codeeditor locally in Chrome, need to use https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi to be able to hit HackerEarth API endpoints.

-To run tests, install http-server through npm, run http-server in route of project, go to local port and navigate to spec/SpecRunner.html
+To run tests, go to root and type in karma start karma.conf.js